acoppes/unity-bitmasktypes/README.md

 So this can be used from code directly.
 This normally isn't needed since we try to configure everything to depend on assets and then use an int, but sometimes this could be handy, maybe for unit tests, or for editor stuff.

+The drawbacks of this approach is we have to depend a lot on Unity assets in code, and also having the iteration to calculate the bitmask.

 ## Second Approach: Custom type names

 Another option is to just define your types in a generic way in your code and then use custom attribute to optionally override the names in the inspector.
 This is a clean an simplier way.